Bud Philbrook, JD

 Debi was born and raised in New Zealand and moved to the Cook Islands with her family in 2002 so their children would be exposed to their Cook Islands heritage.
 Before joining Global Volunteers staff, she worked for the Cook Islands Ministry of Education as the Health and Physical Well-being curriculum developer.
 She is a health and physical education lecturer for the University of Waikato, and is currently completing her doctorate on youth sexuality.

-Maggie manages our service programs in Calderón, Ecuador and in Monteverde, Costa Rica.
-She also manages our service program blogs.
+Maggie manages our service programs in Ecuador and Costa Rica and produces online strategies to engage new volunteers.
 Maggie earned a Bachelor’s Degree in Global Studies and Spanish from the University of Minnesota, for which she studied development in Costa Rica and Ecuador.
 A native of Minnesota, Maggie has resided in Quito, Ecuador since her college years.
 Before joining the Global Volunteers staff, Maggie worked as an English teacher and translator in Ecuador.

 Samantha was born and brought up in the south of England and graduated from a London school of performing arts with honors.She spent 10 years traveling the world with various dance groups.
 Her last group took her to Crete in Greece, where she met her husband of 16 years.
 They now have five children.
 Samantha volunteers to help mentally and physically handicapped children in her hometown.